raspibolt/raspibolt/raspibolt/raspibolt_71_monitoring.md

 You should see something like this:
 ```
 CONTAINER ID        IMAGE                    COMMAND                  CREATED              STATUS              PORTS               NAMES
-3194df6aff01        grafana/grafana:master   "/run.sh"                About a minute ago   Up About a minute                       grafana-master
+3194df6aff01        grafana/grafana:master   "/run.sh"                About a minute ago   Up About a minute                       grafana
 b9f31d893601        hypriot/rpi-influxdb     "/usr/bin/entry.sh /…"   38 hours ago         Up 2 hours                              influxdb

 ```